SmyZihlyobi/tilda-static-page-exporter/README.md

 ## Limitations
 1. The script supports only one Tilda project at a time.
-2. Automatic Git synchronization is currently disabled by default.
+2. Automatic Git synchronization is currently disabled (skill issue).
 3. A Tilda Business account with API access is required for operation.

 # TODO